Eric-Babi/Azure-Network-Protocols/README.md

              <p>
   - Filter out irrelevant network traffic via display filter bar (type "icmp" in filter bar to only see ping traffic).
                <p>
-      - traffic can also be filtered using port numbers. for example ssh = 22
+      - traffic can also be filtered using port numbers using the following syntax: tcp.port==22
                </p>
 </p>
 <br />